STRATEGIC VALUE IN A UNIFIED MISSION

 Command Takeaway:

 High-impact arrest and seizure with minimal resource expenditure.
-Demonstrates the value of experienced interdiction officers who can generate large cases on the road, in real time.
+This demonstrates the value of experienced interdiction officers who can generate large cases on the road, in real-time.

 Case Example 2: Narcotics Unit Long-Term Investigation — Regional Distribution Network Dismantled